FAQ - Diversity and Inclusion

 Yes.
 Managers are responsible for making good faith efforts toward achieving affirmative action goals and objectives and should be evaluated on their performance in this area.

 In hiring, departments may only consider Affirmative Action goals when recruiting for positions.
 Race, ethnicity and gender cannot be used during the selection process once the applicant pool has been developed.
 Affirmative Action goals are displayed in Talent Acquisition Manager (TAM) after the job title and department are input.
 When there are openings, departments can make good faith efforts by noting the affirmative action placement goals that are displayed in TAM, and supplementing general outreach efforts with inclusive recruitment to underutilized minorities and women.
 This helps ensure that a diverse applicant pool will be available.
 When there is underutilization, race, ethnicity and gender can be used in the recruitment process without violating Proposition 209.
 In training and development, departments can make career advancement/promotional opportunities available to interested and qualified employees, including minorities, women, protected veterans, and individuals with disabilities.

 No central funds are available.
 However, in many cases, inclusive recruitment does not mean the need for more money, but more creativity.
 For example, departments may send the posting to professional organizations or affinity groups.
 Or, departments with similar occupational job openings can share advertising costs.
 Contact your Employment Recruiter for ideas.

 Yes.
 Advertisements must continue to state that the University is an "Equal Opportunity/Affirmative Action Employer."
-It is also recommended for advertisements to state that "all qualified applicants are encouraged to apply, including minorities, women, veterans, and individuals with disabilities."
+It is also recommended for advertisements to state that "all qualified applicants are encouraged to apply, including minorities, women, protected veterans, and individuals with disabilities."

 Yes.
 Because there is underutilization, good faith efforts must be made to ensure that a diverse pool will be available.